Top Ten Worst UK Number 1 Hits

 Oh God, this is bad beyond all unholiness.

+Surely, this should be the worst number-one single of all time.
 At least Bob the Builder's Can You Fix It? has proper lyrics and a tune.

-Another reason it's the worst UK Number 1 single of all time is the fact that it prevented a much better song, Speed of Sound by Coldplay, from getting to Number 1!
+Another reason it's the worst UK Number 1 single of all time is the fact that it prevented a much better song, Speed of Sound by Coldplay, from getting to Number 1.

 Also, this wasn't fun in any way.
 Let's not forget it was based on an annoying ringtone.
-I hated this song in school!
+I hated this song in school.

 Why is Bob the Builder number one?
 It's not a masterpiece, but... worse than this?
 This is genuinely one of the worst songs I have listened to in my life.
 It's borderline unlistenable due to how bad and over-the-top it is.

-Why is this not at the top?!
+Why is this not at the top?

 Most of this list is either mediocre or even mildly bad.

 Poor lyrics, poor subject matter about George wanting to see God and never going beyond that.
-If it was because he had a wife (for example) who was dying and he didn't know what to do, and he wanted to turn to God because she is religious but he feels God will not listen because he committed cold-blooded murder in the past, that would instantly be a better song!
+If it was because he had a wife, for example, who was dying and he didn't know what to do, and he wanted to turn to God because she is religious but he feels God will not listen because he committed cold-blooded murder in the past, that would instantly be a better song.

 Novelty 2012 UK Number 1 hit from a Spanish DJ.
 It's a very annoying dance song with a horrible beat and very few repetitive lyrics.
-"When I go to Spain, and I see everybody partying, I say what the #!."
+"When I go to Spain, and I see everybody partying, I say what the heck."
 Played at nightclubs or discos, it's almost guaranteed to clear the dance floor of people.

 I'm surprised this is at the bottom and that people didn't spam-vote this to Number 1.